- View or modify configuration settings

 The following details are displayed for that setting:

 - The default value of the setting (if any).

 - Whether the setting is set in the current scope or not, and its value if it is set.

 - The effective value of the setting and its source.

 2.6.
 Modify a configuration setting

-To edit/modify a configuration setting, make sure you are in the proper setting scope, and then click the Edit icon beside the configuration setting.
+To edit/modify a configuration setting, make sure you are in the proper setting scope if applicable, select the setting and then click the Edit icon on the toolbar.

-A dialog appears on the left, allowing you to reset the value back to default or to change it in the current scope.
+A dialog appears on the left, allowing you to set a value or reset it back to default.
 The actual options in the dialog will be different depending on the configuration setting.